mosaic-design-system/cyberopoly/README.md

 ### Setup

-1. Select the number of players (1-4)
+1. Select the number of players (1-6)
-2. Enter player names
+2. Enter player names for each player
+3. (Optional) Check "🤖 AI Player" to enable AI control
+4. (Optional) Select AI strategy if using AI
+5. Choose player tokens from 12 unique emojis
-3. Click "Start Game"
+6. Click "Start Game"

 ### Gameplay